 Comments in your code are very important for maintainability and helping other people understand your code.
 Documentation comments are especially effective at describing the purpose of protocols, structures, methods, data types, and other elements of program code.

-Documentation comments should be applied consistently to all public APIs since they are a valuable asset for SDK consumers.
+Documentation comments should be applied consistently to all public APIs since they are a valuable asset for IDK consumers.

 Tips for writing effective documentation comments: